-computerlab.chemeketa.edu
+go.chemeketa.edu/computerlab

-Enrolled students are welcome to use this open computer lab for Chemeketa-related coursework.
+Enrolled students are welcome to use this open computer center for Chemeketa-related coursework.
 Computers run the Windows operating system and many common software applications used in Chemeketa courses.
 Instructional technicians are available to help students with the software applications.
 Printing and photo copying is available for a small charge.
-The lab is located on the Salem campus in Building 6, Room 218.
+The center is located on the Salem campus in Library services in Building 9, second floor.
 Student ID card required (available at the Bookstore).